Kate Daniels (book series): Setting

 World mythology figures heavily as inspiration for plot lines, antagonists and other side characters.
 Belief powers the magic system, because that is the opposite of technology, which does not require that its users believe in it.
 Therefore, when enough people believe in a god or other mythical figure, that figure can become reality within the books' world.

+The magical creatures depicted in the world are primarily shapeshifters and vampires, though fae also exist.
+Mythical gods and demigods appear as well, though gods generally cannot manifest outside of a flare, an intense magic wave that happens every 7 years.

+Shapeshifter society is hierarchical and militaristic.
+The shift itself is a hormonal process; if a shapeshifter does not live a life of discipline and resist the pull of the "wild", they risk going loup, a state that traps them between human and beast.
+Loups are driven mad by their impulses and murder indiscriminately in an attempt to satisfy their hunger.

+Vampires in the series are closer to zombies than in broader contemporary culture; the authors have said that they don't find vampires sexy; they describe their version as more similar to Nosferatu.
+In the Kate Daniels world, dying people will sell their bodies to the People, an organization devoted to the study and deployment of the dead; the People turn the person's body into a vampire via a virus, then pilot the vampire via necromancy.
+The body gradually transforms, becoming desiccated and adapting to move on all fours.
+An unpiloted vampire is extremely dangerous; its bloodlust will drive it to kill.

 Works: Kate Daniels (2007–2018)

-The original series follows Kate Daniels, an irreverent and impulsive swordswoman, mercilessly trained from childhood to operate as a lone wolf, cutting down her opponents without hesitation.
+The original series follows Kate Daniels, an irreverent and impulsive swordswoman, mercilessly trained from childhood by her adoptive father to operate as a lone wolf, cutting down her opponents without hesitation.
+Kate has been raised with one goal: to kill her birth father, the ancient, powerful wizard Roland.

 She supports herself as a for-hire mercenary, living paycheck-to-paycheck in purposeful obscurity in Savannah, GA, until her former guardian is murdered in Atlanta.
 As she finds herself pulled deeper into the politics of shapeshifters, necromancers, witch covens and law enforcement organizations that hold power in the city, she must come to terms with her upbringing, and that it is ultimately up to her to define her life's purpose.